btomala/mandrill-akka-client/README.md

 # mandrill-akka-client
-Mandrill Client build on top of Akka HTTP
+Mandrill Client build on top of Akka HTTP.

+This project is not finished.
+I planed to use it in my project on university but mandrill remove all free acounts so I decided to abandon it. ([read more](http://blog.mailchimp.com/important-changes-to-mandrill/))

+For now you can send email, create webhoosk and manage template.
+The original plan was to create library wich can coexist as part of akka cluser (as microservice) or simple library in small projects.
+Feel free to use it.

 ## TESTING
 If you want to run tests: